rw-a/valentines-day/README.md

 4. After this point, things get a little more technical, so feel free to ask me to do the rest.
 5. Convert the PDF into an SVG file using [Inkscape](https://inkscape.org/).
 6. Add the SVG file to the templates folder, which is located at *ticketing/static/templates/*
+7. Update the code to load in this new template.
+These next steps will be in separate headings below:

+### Step 8: Add the template to the list of options
-7. Open *ticketing/forms.py* and update the templates field of the TicketForm class.
-Below is what it would like before adding the new template.
-Simply continue the pattern.
+Open *ticketing/forms.py* and add the new template to the templates field of the TicketForm class.

+What it looks like originally:
 ```
 class TicketForm(forms.Form):
     ...